smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > **Fake plastic submarine**
 > <footer>SR-71, &ldquo;Right Now&rdquo;</footer>

-Apparently this one is also intended (at least partially) as a metaphor for a woman's chest, expressed in the clumsiest way possible.
-Honestly you'd get the same enjoyment out of the song if you just kept imagining the yellow bathtub toy you had in your mind before you started reading this paragraph.
+This too, apparently, is a {{% link plunk-sr-71-right-now %}}bosom euphemism{{% /link %}} (at least partially) expressed in the clumsiest way possible.
+I give them credit for trying, but honestly you'd get the same enjoyment out of the song if you just kept imagining the yellow bathtub toy you had in your mind before you started reading this paragraph.

 There's some middle ground here as well.
 System of a Down sings of "revolving **fake** lawn houses"{{% margin-note side %}}"Boom!"{{% /margin-note %}} which is not quite literal but does accurately describe the overall vibe of some American suburban housing developments.
 There's "**fake** anti-fascist lie,"{{% margin-note side %}}Slipknot, "Psychosocial"{{% /margin-note %}} "**fake** reality,"{{% margin-note side %}}Sum 41, "Billy Spleen"{{% /margin-note %}} **fake** soul,{{% margin-note side %}}Black Rebel Motorcycle Club, "American X"{{% /margin-note %}} and **fake** attention.{{% margin-note side %}}Jimmy Eat World, "Over"{{% /margin-note %}} In each of these, the "fake" is more of a color adjective---it's not doing the heavy lifting all by itself.